 Use directory as the alternate execution directory instead of the one specified by the TET\EXECUTE environment variable (if any).
+In Distributed TETware this option only specifies the location of the alternate execution directory on the local system.

-- -f file Use file as the clean mode configuration file instead of the default. - -g file Use file as the build mode configuration file instead of the default. - -I Enable interactive journal trace.
+- -f file Use file as the clean mode configuration file instead of the default.
+In Distributed TETware this option only specifies the location of the clean mode configuration file on the local system. - -g file Use file as the build mode configuration file instead of the default.
+In Distributed TETware this option only specifies the location of the build mode configuration file on the local system. - -I Enable interactive journal trace.
 Journal lines which indicate the start and end of processing of each test case in each of the chosen modes of operation are written to the standard error stream as well as being written to the journal file.